10 Things To Do That Won't Take You Away From Norfolk - Karta.com

 2. Visit the Historic Norwich Cathedral

-Among the best things to do in Norfolk is a guided tour of the cathedral with a good explanation about the cathedral's history, architecture, and people associated with it.
-This tours sees into how the cathedral has been relevant to the county community over the ages and also has significance in the backdrop of English history-in short enriching those of you wondering what to do in Norfolk VA.
+You can take a guided tour of the cathedral with a good explanation about the cathedral's history, architecture, and people associated with it.
+These tours see into how the cathedral has been relevant to the county community over the ages and also has significance in the backdrop of English history-in short enriching those of you wondering what to do in Norfolk VA.

 Not just a historical monument, the cathedral is an active place of worship and an active community.
 From classical music concerts to art exhibitions, a range of events happens in and around Norwich Cathedral all year round.